-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant wa and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232 the preceding 12 months (or for such shorter period that the registrant was required to submit and post 2.405 of this chapter) c luring Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-acc reporting company.
-See definition of "accelerated filer", "large accelerated filer" and "smaller reporting the Exchange Act.
-(Check one): Large Accelerated Filer □ Accelerated Filer X Non-Accelerated Filer □ (Do not check if a smaller reporting company) Smaller rep orting cor npany 🗆 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exch ange Act).
-Yes □ No 🗵
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☒ No ☐ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🖾 No 🗆 the Exchange Act.
+(Check one): 8 · · · · · · · · Large Accelerated Filer □ Accelerated l Filer X Non-Accelerated Filer □ (Do not check if a smaller reporting company) Smaller rep orting con npany 🗖 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exch nange Act).
+Yes □ No ⊠